Upgrade requirements for SnapMirror

 You must perform certain tasks to successfully upgrade a cluster that is running SnapMirror.

-If you are upgrading clusters with an inter-cluster DP SnapMirror relationship, you must upgrade the destination cluster before you upgrade the source cluster.
+If you are upgrading clusters with DP SnapMirror relationships, you must upgrade the destination cluster/nodes before you upgrade the source cluster/nodes.

 Before upgrading a cluster that is running SnapMirror, SnapMirror operations must be quiesced for each node that contains destination volumes, and each peered SVM must have a unique name across the clusters.